-Pre: Any 2000 level HIST course and WRI 1200.
+Pre: One course from any General Education Global Systems category and WRI 1200.

-History of Warfare to 1500
+HIST 3661 (3) History of Warfare to 1500

 The history of warfare from earliest times until A.D.
 1500.
 It is not, however, merely the study of battles, weapons, and tactics, although these topics are covered.
 The course also examines how changes in society and technology affected the conduct of war; conversely, the impact of war on society and technology are discussed.
-Pre: One of the following: HIST 2001, HIST 2111, HIST 2311, HIST 2321, or HIST 2601.